 Philip has been Deputy Chair of the Committee since November 2014.

-Deputy Chair - Sally Loane, Coca Cola Amatil
+Deputy Chair - Sally Loane, Financial Services Council

 Sally Loane is a former journalist and broadcaster who most recently presented the Morning program on 702 ABC Sydney.
-She joined the Australian Broadcasting Corporation in 1999 after more than 20 years as a political journalist, columnist and feature writer with Australia’s leading broadsheet and tabloid newspapers, including The National Times, The Times on Sunday, The Australian, The Age, The Sydney Morning Herald, The Courier-Mail, the Sun Herald and the Brisbane Sun.
+She joined the Australian Broadcasting Corporation in 1999 after more than 20 years as a political journalist, columnist and feature writer with Australia’s leading broadsheet and tabloid newspapers.
 She worked as a reporter and newsreader on Channel 10 and spent a year living in South Africa where she worked as a consumer correspondent for The Daily News in Durban.
 Sally spent several years reporting in the Queensland press gallery, then three years in the press gallery in Federal Parliament, Canberra.

 She contributed regularly to newspapers, journals and magazines, and was a regular guest on Sky News’s political current affairs program, Agenda.